godatadriven/godatadriven-blog/content/r-gamblers-ruin.md

 ![gr9](static/images/r-gamblers-ruin/gr9.png)

-Also notice that if we consider the casino bounds then the expected value of the gamble suddenly becomes zero.
+Also notice that if we consider the casino bounds then the expected value of the game $G$ we defined earlier suddenly becomes zero.

 $$ \mathbb{E}(G) = p_B \times 1 - p_B{p_R}^{k-1} {2}^{k-1} = \frac{1}{2} - \frac{1}{2} = 0 $$